waddella/Tclbuild/README.md

 ~~~

 The logs and builds are then in the `final_build` folder.
 My builds
-can be also found on github in
+can be also found in this build in the `final_build` folder.
+Running
+the `tclbuild.sh` script will delete my build.